wttech/gradle-aem-plugin/docs/package-plugin.md

 }
 ```

-To publish package to repository (upload it to e.g Nexus repository) simply run one of [publish tasks](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:tasks) (typically `publish`).
+To publish a package to a repository (upload it to e.g Nexus repository) simply run one of [publish tasks](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:tasks) (typically `publish`).

 It might be worth to configure [publishing repositories](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:repositories) globally.
-Consider moving `publishing { repositories { /* ... */ } }` section to root project's _build.gradle.kts_ into `allprojects { }` section.
+Consider moving `publishing { repositories { /* ... */ } }` section to root project's _build.gradle.kts_ into the section `allprojects { /* ... */ }`.
 Then defining publishing repositories in each subproject will be no longer necessary.

 ## Task `packagePrepare`

-Processes CRX package metadata - combines default files provided by plugin itself with overridden ones.
+Processes CRX package metadata - combines default files provided by the plugin itself with overridden ones.
-Also responsible for synchronizing Vault node types consumed later by [CRX package validation](#crx-package-validation) in the end of [compose task](#task-packagecompose).
-Covers extracted logic being initially a part of compose task.
-Reason of separation is effectively better Gradle caching.
+Covers extracted logic being initially a part of the task `packageCompose`.
+The reason for separation is effectively better Gradle caching.

 ## Task `packageValidate`

-Validates composed CRX package.
+Validates a composed CRX package.

 For setting common options see section [CRX package validation](#crx-package-validation).

-For setting project/package specific options use snippet below:
+For setting project/package-specific options use the snippet below:

 ```kotlin
 tasks {